GraphGrail/SentenceClassifier_ipavlov/README.md

 - samples_per_class number of samples per class in equalized dataset, None for leaving the classes distribution intact (default value: None).

+- path_to_save_file - path to file to store the obtained weights.

+- path_to_resulting_file - path to copy the best weights obtained during training.

 Use 'get_performance' method to evaluate model on test set with f1 metric (macro averaging).
 Called automatically at the end of 'train'.